jasonhilton/Comp_Exp_Workshop/Design_and_Analysis_Computer_Experiments.md

 ![plot of chunk unnamed-chunk-20](figure/unnamed-chunk-20.png)

 Notice how the results are spread over almost all the whole of the output space, with most of the density concentrated at the right of the distribution.
-Ideally we want to consider how this distribution changes across
+Ideally we want to consider how this distribution changes across the parameter space.

 As we are going to need to repeat our simulation a number of times,  it may be worth harnessing the advantages of parallel computing to speed the process up.
 If your computer has multiple cores, with a bit of setup you can use parallel versions of the apply family of functions to split the work over a number of processors.

+This section is based on the RNetLogo package Parallel Processing vignette by Jan Thiele, which you can access by typing "vignette("parallelProcessing","RNetLogo")"

 ```r